 Dublin City Council recognises the many benefits associated with encouraging sustainable and active travel to school, including improving safety around school gates and overall reducing traffic congestion and pollution.
 Several measures can be implemented to encourage a modal shift to walking and cycling for school journeys such as ensuring school sites are located close to the communities they serve, traffic calming around schools, provision of increased permeability and connectivity links to the surrounding area as well as ensuring adequate and secure bicycle storage within school sites.
 There are a number of positive interventions that are being implemented by Dublin City Council to support this modal shift, supported by the Active Travel Communications, Engagement and Promotions Unit.
 The aim of the School Streets initiative is to restrict motorised traffic within an agreed street, or zone, outside the school gate to create a safer environment in which children can feel encouraged to cycle, walk or scoot to school.
 Dublin City Council and the National Transport Authority (NTA) are partners in the initiative.
 The key objectives of the initiative include improved road safety and reduced traffic congestion by encouraging walking and cycling; improving the local environment and air quality by reducing dependence on motorised vehicles; and promoting better health through more active travel.

 Green Schools is an environmental management and education programme for schools, operated and coordinated by the Environmental Education Unit of An Taisce.
 There are several themes in the programme including transport, which aims to increase the number of students walking, cycling, scooting, and using public transport or carpooling to school.
 The transport theme is funded by the Department of Transport, Tourism and Sport and is supported by the NTA.
 Many schools in the Dublin City area participate in the Green Schools initiative.
-The Council will continue to work closely with An Taisce, supported by various government departments and sponsors, in the implementation of the Green Schools Programme.
+The council will continue to work closely with An Taisce, supported by various government departments and sponsors, in the implementation of the Green Schools Programme.

-Walking and Cycling for School Trips

-SMT19 To promote walking and cycling for school trips through the promotion of initiatives such as "Safe Routes to School", the 'Green Schools' and 'Schools Streets' projects, and to prioritise school routes for permeability projects and provision and enhancements of pedestrian and cycle ways.
+It is the Policy of Dublin City Council: SMT20 Walking and Cycling for School Trips (a) To prioritise and target a significant increase in the number of children walking and cycling to and from schools; (b) To promote walking and cycling for school trips to all educational facilities; (c) To promote and support initiatives such as "Safe Routes to School", the 'Green Schools' and 'Schools Streets' projects, and to prioritise school routes for permeability projects and provision and enhancements of pedestrian and cycle ways.
+SMT21 Accessibility and Design at Schools To ensure that the development of new schools or expansion of existing schools demonstrate accessibility by sustainable transport options and that the layout and design shall be optimised to prioritise permeability and safe routes for pedestrians, cyclists and users of all abilities.